 Demonstrate and apply relevant scientific knowledge of biopsychosocial factors that alter physiology and the effect of these factors on therapeutic interventions, disease prevention, health promotion and health disparities.

-- Recognize the important non-biological determinants of poor health, including the psychological and social factors that contribute to the development and/or exacerbation of illnesses.
+- Recognize the important nonbiological determinants of poor health, including the psychological and social factors such as racism, stigma, oppression and trauma, that contribute to the development and/or exacerbation of illnesses.

 Demonstrate scientific literacy, including the ability to gather and evaluate information sources, evidence and research design.

-- Determine the nature and extent of the information needed and effectively search databases to gather information.
+- Determine the nature and extent of the information needed for various populations and effectively search databases to gather information.

 - Apply the requirements for ethical conduct of scientific inquiry.

-- Use an evidence-based approach to gathering and applying information.
+- Use an evidence-based approach to gathering, evaluating and integrating information into specific clinical contexts.

 Communicate effectively and in a timely fashion, both orally and in writing, with patients, families and other health care professionals.

-- Communicate with patients and families in culturally appropriate ways regarding sensitive issues such as sexuality and sexual function, domestic violence, substance abuse, socio-economic obstacles to health, end-of-life issues and other topics that affect patient well-being.
+- Communicate with patients and families in culturally appropriate ways regarding sensitive issues such as sexuality and sexual function, oppression, domestic violence, substance abuse, socioeconomic barriers to health, end-of-life issues and other topics that affect patient well-being.

-- Communicate accurately and effectively, orally, in writing and through electronic health records with anyone with whom physicians must exchange information in carrying out their responsibilities.
+- Communicate accurately and effectively, identifying and removing any stigmatizing language used, orally, in writing and through electronic health records with anyone with whom physicians must exchange information in carrying out their responsibilities.

 Practice-Based Learning and Improvement

-Appraise one’s own medical knowledge and clinical skills, accept limitations, identify goals and incorporate new information for continuous, lifelong learning and improvement
+Appraise one’s own medical knowledge, social understanding and clinical skills, accept limitations, identify goals and incorporate new information for continuous, lifelong learning and improvement.

 - Synthesize performance feedback and use it to improve gaps in knowledge and skills.